 Note: we include several modifications to non-vegan items in this list to cover all of the possible options, however, The Cheesecake Factory kitchen staff we spoke with advised against most modifications so as to not “disrupt the flavor profiles.”
 Modify at your own risk.

 Skim past the fusion egg rolls and go straight for the edamame.
 Hoard that bowl for yourself while others fight over the meat-and-cheese-laden fried foods.
-If you’re not feeling salted soybeans, opt for the avocado toast or the Korean Fried Cauliflower, no dipping sauce (It contains dairy).
+If you’re not feeling salted soybeans, opt for the avocado toast or the Korean Fried Cauliflower, no dipping sauce (it contains dairy).
 For an appetizer that could double as a meal, the Thai Lettuce Wraps with Grilled Avocado is your best bet.
-The dish comes with gorgeously charred grilled avocado halves, lettuce cups, bean sprouts, coconut curry noodles, julienned carrots, bean sprouts, and three vegan-friendly sauces.
+The dish comes with gorgeously charred grilled avocado halves, bean sprouts, coconut curry noodles, julienned carrots, and three vegan-friendly sauces.

 One thing to note: there are appetizer salads and entrée salads.
 Both the Little House Salad and Tossed Green Salad are vegan-as-is when ordered with vegan dressing (Balsamic Vinaigrette, Shallot Vinaigrette, SkinnyLicious Mustard Vinaigrette, and French Mustard Vinaigrette).
 The Greek Salad (ask for no cheese), Avocado Beet Salad (ask for no yogurt dressing), and French Country Salad (ask for no cheese, no candied pecans) are also smaller-sized salads that are in the clear.
 For a heftier bowl of greens, dig your fork into the substantial Vegan Cobb Salad.
 It’s a trough of lettuce, fresh and roasted produce, grains, nuts, and seeds in an addictive vinaigrette.
 Vegans can also modify the Santa Fe Salad (ask for no cheese or chicken), Barbecue Ranch Chicken Salad (no cheese, chicken, onion strings, and sub with vegan dressing) and the Salmon Salad (ask for no salmon).
 In essence, if a salad looks good but contains animal ingredients, take off the meat and cheese, swap in a vegan-friendly dressing, and ask to bulk it up with grains or grilled avocado.